 Weekly homework is set in Maths or English and our pupils are expected to read five times a week as part of our ‘Kingston Rainbow Reading Scheme’.
 Spelling activities are also sent home for homework.

 We deliver the new National Curriculum for Key Stage 2 through these themes.
 Children gain knowledge about the different subjects and learn important skills in Science, History, Geography, Computing, Art & Design and Design Technology.
-We use educational trips and visits to enhance children’s learning as well as having visiting professionals in school to share their knowledge and expertise.
 Other taught subjects include Music, PSHE, Spanish, R.E. and P.E.
 Children have P.E. lessons twice each week.

 The importance of children making progress in English and Maths is reflected in the fact that lessons are taught in these subjects every day.